Eliot family (South England): Eliot Military Family

-Richard Eliot and Catherine Killigrew had an illegitimate son George Elliott, who became surgeon or doctor to the Tangier Garrison.
+Richard Eliot (1614–85) and Catherine Killigrew (1618–89) had an illegitimate son George Elliott (1636–68), who became surgeon or doctor to the Tangier Garrison.
 His descendants continued ties with the British military.
-George's son Roger Elliott was appointed Governor of Gibraltar and married Charlotte Elliot, the sister-in-law of Sir Gilbert Eliott, 3rd Baronet, of Stobs.
+George's son Roger Elliott (1665–1714) was appointed Governor of Gibraltar and married Charlotte Elliot, the sister-in-law of Sir Gilbert Eliott, 3rd Baronet, of Stobs.
 George Augustus Eliott, 1st Baron Heathfield was his nephew.
 The marriage helped bring this branch of the family back to prominence after the relative obscurity of Richard and George.

-Granville Elliott rose to the rank of Major General and married Jeanne Thérèse du Han, a lady of honour for the Empress of Germany.
+Roger's son, Granville Elliott (1713–59) rose to the rank of Major General and married Jeanne Thérèse du Han (1703–48), a lady of honour for the Empress of Germany.
 Granville was appointed Chamberlain for Emperor Charles VI, made Count of the Empire, and Comte de Morhange.
-In 1785 he returned to England and commanded Colonel Elliott's Regiment of Foot.
-Granville spent a large amount of time attempting to prove Richard Eliot and Catherine Killigrew had married prior to George's birth, making Granville the rightful heir to Sir John and Port Eliot.
+Granville spent a large amount of time and effort attempting to prove Richard Eliot and Catherine Killigrew had married prior to George's birth, making Granville the rightful heir to Sir John and Port Eliot.
 Despite his attempt failing in London, Granville was given the title Graf von Port Eliot at the court of Lorraine.
+In 1750, following the death of his first wife, Granville returned to England, remarried to Elizabeth Duckett (1724–1804), and started an English family.
 Granville was also responsible for changing the surname back to the spelling "Eliot", which he named the children of his second marriage.
+He commanded Colonel Elliott's Regiment of Foot.
+Granville died in 1759 following wounds incurred at the Battle of Minden in Germany.

-Francis Perceval Eliot succeeded his half-brother as Count Eliot but felt it was not proper to assume the title.
-He had 7 sons that kept the family strongly tied to the military, at least 4 fought alongside each other at the Battle of Vimeiro.
-His eldest son William Granville Eliot authored "A Treatise on The Defence of Portugal".
-Documentation done by Edward John Eliot forms an important record of military life during the early 1800s.
+Granville's eldest English son, Francis Perceval Eliot, had 7 sons that kept the family strongly tied to the military, at least 4 fought alongside each other at the Battle of Vimeiro.
+His eldest son Lieut-Col. William Granville Eliot (1779–1855) wrote "A Treatise on The Defence of Portugal".
+His second son, Francis Breynton Eliot (1781–1855), became a captain in the early Canadian Army.
+Documentation undertaken by his third son Edward John Eliot (1782–1863) forms an important record of military life during the early 1800s.
+His fourth son, Lieut-Col. George Augustus Eliot (1784–1835) fought in the RSC in Canada.
+His sixth son, Henry Algernon Eliot (1790–1857) became a Rear Admiral, RN.
+Francis Perceval Eliot raised two regiments of militia - the Staffordshire Yeomanry Cavalry (1794) and the Staffordshire Yeomanry Infantry (1798).
+In 1814, Francis Perceval Eliot succeeded his older half-brother as Count Eliot but felt it was not proper to assume the title.